r1chardj0n3s/angboard/README.md

    services should also be added to the <link> list in index.html.
 5. all API-calling functionality is implemented in the apiService which also handles storing the auth token.
+6. "login" and "logout" events to allow components to initialise themselves when the user obtains access credentials / service catalog.

 API Services are supported through a pair of a controller and a number of views.